2012: My First Year As A Californian

 Maybe "hate" isn't the objective term here to use.
 Let's go with "have developed a mutually felt indifference."
 Yeah, that seems more accurate.

 Also, at the end of the summer, I busted my Disneyland cherry (at the age of 32) with some cherished friends from back home.
 Disneyland really is great and I hope to take my niece and nephew someday soon before they get to be my age.
 I also want to break into the exclusive and (once) secret Club 33, ninja-style if I have to.
 I also went to Stan Lee's Comikaze Expo in Los Angeles with a friend of mine from work.
 I had a great time and got to see two comic icons, Stan Lee and Todd McFarlane sit on a large stage and just talk to each other.
 It sounds boring to the unfamiliar reader, but those two guys have larger-than-life personalities and seeing them bounce off each other was amazing, funny, and brilliant.
 If you're in the area next year, I highly recommend this event.
 I also got to meet most of the writers from Cracked .com, one of the internet's top humor sites.
-They are the reason I am trying to be a comedy writer and they are the nicest semi-famous people I've ever met.
-I also am pursuing a sketch comedy act and podcast with that aforementioned friend from work that I am really excited about and have already written a few scripts for.

 November saw my temporary return to the land of suicide and depression ("We're number 1, we're number 1!"), Washington state, for a week long trip to see the entire family.
-I did this as a surprise to most who was not told of my arrival.
+I did this as a surprise to most, who were not told of my arrival.
 My best friend, brother, niece, and nephew were pleasantly shocked when I revealed my arrival to them.
 Jaws were dropped and happiness was born merely of my presence.
 It felt good, but after less than a day in the cold and rainy shit weather, I was ready to go home.
 I'm sorry, but I have become spoiled on California weather.
 I like the sunshine and it likes me and we will never part again, I swear it!!

 It's been the most eventful year of my life, bar none.
-I've learned a lot, I've changed lot, I've pissed people off, I've impressed people enough to call me a friend, I lost a dream, I gained a new one, I got to see my favorite band perform live TWICE in one year, I performed live myself in front of tens upon tens of people, and I have a great outlook for the next year.
+I've learned a lot, I've changed a lot; I've pissed people off, I've impressed people enough to call me a friend, I lost a dream, I gained a new one, I got to see my favorite band perform live TWICE in one year, I performed live myself in front of tens upon tens of people, and I have a great outlook for the next year.

 I am in no position to complain, so I won't.